 At MIM, we provide investment advisory services to retail investors and institutional clients.
 We offer portfolio management services, so that we can implement the investment plan that we develop together with you by investing your assets according to the plan.
 We also offer limited financial planning services in conjunction with portfolio management services.
 We offer periodic updates to your investment plan, with interim updates available if your financial circumstances change.
 For these services, we require a minimum investment portfolio of \$1,000,000.
 For portfolio management clients, we monitor collectively the investments of all of our clients on a regular basis, and we review your particular investment plan in depth at least quarterly, again with interim reviews and updates any time life changes or market conditions call for it.
 We will primarily invest your account in common stocks, with some use as appropriate of corporate, agency and municipal bonds, as well as options.
 To a very limited extent, we will use ETFs and, even less often, will invest in mutual funds.
-We like to talk to our clients regularly to check in and make sure we are still on track.
-In addition, we serve as a portfolio manager for certain clients of unaffiliated investment advisers in connection with wrap fee programs, though we are not a sponsor of any wrap program.
+We like to talk to our clients of unaffiliated investment advisers in connection with wrap fee programs, though we are not a sponsor of any wrap program.